ArduPilot/ardupilot_wiki/dev/source/docs/setting-up-sitl-on-linux.rst

 Install steps
 =============

-Please follow each of the steps described below.
+Please follow the instructions in :ref:`Setting up the Build Environment (Linux/Ubuntu) <building-setup-linux>` to set up the full environment, including SITL.

 There is also a linked video below showing how to do the setup.